e-picas/markdown-extended/README.md

     // to get result of a file content parsing: echo MarkdownFromSource($file_name [, $options]);

+This way, you may be able to change your Markdown parser without so much work and, we hope so, a better result ;)

 #### Command line usage

 A short command line interface is proposed in the package running: